emmamost26/CAOS3D_v0/index.md

 ### 🧪 Our Dataset as Benchmark for 3D Reconstruction

 We demonstrate the use of our pilot dataset as a benchmark to compare different 3D reconstruction methods from posed images.
-We evaluated four methods that reconstruct the surface of a scene from posed RGB data in both sparse (N=8) and dense (N=216) settings.
+We evaluated four methods that reconstruct the surface of a scene from posed RGB data.
 The following methods were evaluated against our ground-truth mesh:

 - **COLMAP** (traditional multi-view stereo)
 - **NeuS2** (NeRF-based)